ethereum/ethereum-org-website/src/content/developers/tutorials/reverse-engineering-a-contract/index.md

 | 199	| PUSH2 0x01a0 | 0x01A0 CALLDATASIZE-4>=32 0x00 0x04 CALLDATASIZE 0x0153 0xDA |
 | 19C	| JUMPI        | 0x00 0x04 CALLDATASIZE 0x0153 0xDA |

 It looks like this function takes at least 32 bytes (one word) of call data.
-If it doesn't get it:

 | Offset | Opcode | Stack |
 | -: | - | - |
 | 19D | DUP1 | 0x00 0x00 0x04 CALLDATASIZE 0x0153 0xDA |
 | 19E	| DUP2 | 0x00 0x00 0x00 0x04 CALLDATASIZE 0x0153 0xDA |
 | 19F	| REVERT

-The transaction is reverted without any return data.
+If it doesn't get the call data the transaction is reverted without any return data.

 Let's see what happens if the function *does* get the call data it needs.